man holding a clipboard and leaning on a large transport truck

 Insights from Industry

-Many additional openings will result from a high rate of worker turnover, especially in entry-level service sector positions, such as food delivery.
+Other job openings come up due to high worker turnover, especially in entry-level positions such as food delivery.

 Resources